Stone-Path-Engineering/demo-pic18/README.md

 # PIC18 Demo Project

-Demonstration project for PIC18 microcontrollers.
+Demonstration project for PIC18 microcontrollers that provides:

 * Dockerfile with MPLabX and XC8 compiler
+* Manual GitHub workflow to create Docker image in GitHub Packages
+* Hello world firmware that blinks the built-in LED on the Curiosity Nano PIC18F57Q84 board using a timer interrupt.
 * GitHub workflows to build and release firmware
-* Hello world firmware that blinks the built-in LED on the Curiosity Nano PIC18F57Q84 board using a timer interrupt.

-* What your project does
-* Why people should consider using your project
-* Link to project home page
+The repository is designed so that the firmware can be built and tested in GitHub Actions while still allowing developers to build, edit, and debug the firmware in MPLabX.

 ## Table of Contents